 Staff don’t need to open new tickets at each new revenue centre either.
 Guests can open a tab in one place and close it in another, like if a guest orders wine at the bar then dinner on the terrace.

 - Fully customise your floor plans to accurately reflect your hotel restaurant.

 - Build and edit menus, and assign them to different devices using menu management tools.

 - Pinpoint trends and utilise data with built-in reporting.

-- Serve guests and take orders from anywhere with a cloud-based iPad ePOS system.
+- Deliver outstanding table service and take orders from anywhere with a cloud-based iPad ePOS system.